Colgate Rochester Crozer Divinity School logo

 1920

-Rochester Theological Seminary began accepting and graduating women as regular students.
+Rochester Theological Seminary begins accepting women as regular students, demonstrating early inclusivity.

 1928